Bob Doran

 Mrs. Mooney first interrogates Polly, who has maintained a

-cunning but unspoken awareness of her mother's cunning but
+cunning but unspoken awareness of her mother's cunning

-world.
 He had simply taken advantage of Polly's youth and

 inexperience: that was evident."

-his "hospitality," Mrs. Mooney could easily have prevented the
+for "hospitality," Mrs. Mooney could easily have

+fish.)
 But Mrs. Mooney does not intend to allow her lodger the

 leisure to ponder such contradictions.
 Only one thing matters: